 The training course will be completed by a rich educational programme about the documentation of historic structures, rural heritage in Spain, the Yuso and Suso Monasteries, the village San Millán de la Cogolla and other topics.
 A whole-day excursion throughout the region La Rioja will enable to get familiar with and to discuss about different intervention practices at heritage sites.

-The training course will take place from September, 25th, till October, 08th, 2022, and is jointly organised by European Heritage Volunteers, Fundación San Millán de la Cogolla, the UNESCO Chair “Earthen architecture, building cultures and sustainable development” at the Polytechnic University of Valencia / Spain, and the Association Meshtra – Traditional Knowledge and Crafts.
+The training course was jointly organised by European Heritage Volunteers, Fundación San Millán de la Cogolla, the UNESCO Chair “Earthen architecture, building cultures and sustainable development” at the Polytechnic University of Valencia / Spain, and the Association Meshtra – Traditional Knowledge and Crafts.